Apocrypthon/clvi.cc/docs/godot-client.md

 # Godot client calls to the clvi.cc API

 These notes describe how to call the server endpoints from Godot using an `HTTPRequest` node.
-The examples assume the backend is reachable at `http://localhost:3001/api` and that you already have an auth token and session identifier for the current player.
+The examples assume the backend is reachable at `http://localhost:3001/api` and that you already have a player UUID for the current player.

 ```gdscript
 const base_url := "http://localhost:3001/api"